 Many people rely on chemical fertilizers to increase their plant yields.
 Although the chemical fertilizers increase the plant yield for the short term, it damages the topsoil.
-The excellent alternative to chemical fertilizers is the compost mixture.
+An excellent alternative to chemical fertilizers is the compost mixture.

 Compost is a natural fertilizer, and it organically improves the compost soil quality to grow healthy plants and vegetables.
 When deciding between organic compost vs fertilizer, pick the compost.